(You’ll hear waterfall in addition to the music on this post. If it’s distracting, feel free to mute either as you read.)

 Today, we found another secret place at the Presque Isle River.
 The river runs over 40 miles, through the Ottawa National Forest, into the Porcupine Mountains Wilderness State Park, and empties into Lake Superior, the last couple of miles being the most remarkable, beautiful cascade of waterfalls over red rock imaginable.
 Along the west side of these last miles is the most popular area of viewing for tourists, with several spaces for people to park and walk along the water’s edge.
 A boardwalk makes the hike along the ups and downs of the west side a bit easier.

-A suspension bridge crosses over the river, just near its mouth, and many people cross this walking bridge to view the Great Lake from the east side.
+A suspension bridge crosses over the river, just near its mouth to The Great Lake – Superior, so many people cross this walking bridge and the short path to the water’s edge.
 They walk a bit.
-But few venture up, up, up, the natural steps – the edges of granite – protruding from the edge of the cliff – or up the roots of hemlocks – either of which lead to the wonderland found high on the cliffs of the east riverside.
+But few proceed to venture up, up, up, the natural steps – the edges of granite – protruding from the edge of the cliff – or up the roots of hemlocks – either of which lead to the wonderland found high on the cliffs of the east riverside.

 We ventured.
 And we discovered this wonderland along the Presque Isle River.
 A 100-foot cliff overlooks the river with all its cascading waterfalls, diffusing naturally processed air conditioned breeze into our presence high above.
 Old growth sugar maple, 400-year-old hemlocks, yellow birch, oak, and white pine dominate the surrounding forest.
 Even on this 84 degree day, the shade and river create a cool, soothing atmosphere.
 I don’t want to leave.
 This is the perfect secret place.
 I pause.
 I pray.
 I want this to be the secret place of The Most High.
 I want to dwell here and find the rest God promises, and because I am communing with the Father, I do find that rest, but it’s not truly because of this place.